I received an excellent question from a member of my LinkedIn group. She asked:

 Think how much this will benefit the college and particularly the students!

-You will be able to serve at a deeper level.
+You will be able to serve at a higher level.

 You will make people’s lives so much easier.